 Best corn mazes in Los Angeles

 Forneris Farms is throwing the ultimate fall festival with a four-acre cornfield maze, pony rides, live entertainment and an impressive selection of pumpkins.
-Their annual corn maze is a main attraction with its creative designs; this year's theme is heroic "super farmer."
-Add another level of difficulty to your winding journey by looking for the hidden riddles or "CORNundrums" along the way.
-Find all 10 to be entered to win a prize.
+Their annual corn maze is a main attraction with its creative designs; this year’s theme celebrates 100 years of John Deere.
+Add another level of difficulty to your winding journey by looking for the hidden riddles or “CORNundrums” along the way.
+Find all 12 to be entered to win a prize.
 Everything is cash only, but there is an ATM on site.
-The maze is open daily through Oct 31.
+The maze is open daily through October 31.
 Check the site for more details.

 $15 per person, free for children 2 and under

-With more than 13 acres of corn, Big Horse Corn Maze is considered to be the biggest in all of SoCal.
-For more than 10 years, people have been coming from all over to explore their intricately and patriotically designed labyrinths.
+With more than 11 acres of corn, Big Horse Corn Maze is considered to be the biggest in all of SoCal.
+For more than a decade, people have been coming from all over to explore their intricately and patriotically designed labyrinths.
 Their Harvest Festival takes place every weekend in October with plenty of activities and entertainment, including pony rides, pig races, a pumpkin patch, rock wall and more.
-Each weekend is uniquely themed, with one weekend devoted to our military and another to old-time rock 'n' roll.
-The maze is open from Tuesday to Sunday, and the festival is on Saturdays and Sundays; festivities last until Oct 30.
+Each weekend is uniquely themed, with one weekend devoted to our military and another to old-fashioned farming techniques.
+The maze is open from Tuesday to Sunday, and the festival is on Saturdays and Sundays; festivities last until October 28.

 Tapia Brothers Farm’s epic corn maze (an entire lot across from the patch itself) comes with a much-needed map and a sheet full of trivia questions.
-Scavenge through the maze for the answers and once you've found them all, submit your name in a drawing for a chance to win $100 cash—an early treat for your navigation efforts.
 The festive pumpkin patch also offers—you guessed it—pumpkins galore, as well as a fresh farmers’ market (with addicting kettle corn), a mouth-watering roasted corn stand, kids play area, bounce houses, hay wagon ride, tractor-pulled train and weekend-only pony rides.
-The maze is open Tuesday to Sunday and goes until Oct 30.
-Check their Facebook for coupons.
+The maze is open every day in October.

 $8 per person, free for children 4 and under

-Every October, Underwood Family Farms becomes an autumnal wonderland as it celebrates its annual Fall Harvest Festival with different events every weekend ranging from Western Weekend to All About Pumpkins.
-For the entire month, guests can come and be entertained by live music, animal shows, their 2 1/2-acre corn maze, a mini corn maze beside it and an endless amount of pumpkins.
-The maze is open daily through Oct 31.
+Every October, Underwood Family Farms becomes an autumnal wonderland as it celebrates its annual Fall Harvest Festival with different events every weekend ranging, from Wild West Weekend to Antique Tractor Weekend.
+For the entire month, guests can come and be entertained by live music, animal shows, a seemingly endless amount of pumpkins and a two-acre corn maze.
+The maze is open daily through October 31.
 Parking is free, and you can check the site for more details.

 $6 per person weekdays, $15 per person (first two weekends), $20 (following weekends in October), free for children 2 and under

 Tanaka Farms is no stranger to farm fun, no matter the season.
-This fall is no exception, as their grounds are turned into a pumpkin wonderland for guests to come and pick their own.
+This fall is no exception, as their grounds are turned into a pumpkin wonderland—complete with Hello Kitty theming—for guests to come and pick their own.
 Their corn maze is also open, as well as plenty of other activities including a wagon ride around their 30-acre farm and petting zoo.
-Their Harvest Festival is every weekend where there will be a pumpkin cannon, ATVs for youngsters to ride on and the opportunity to vote in their scarecrow contest.
-The maze is open everyday through Oct 31.
+Their Harvest Festival, which occurs every weekend, includes a pumpkin cannon and ATVs for youngsters to ride on.
+The maze is open daily through October 31.